DependencyTrack/hyades/README.md

 The console is exposed at `http://127.0.0.1:28080` and does not require authentication.
 It's intended for local use only.

 ## Running this poc with Dependency Track
 Follow the below steps to run this poc in integration with dependency track for an end to end test.
 Currently, we have been able to implement sending of events from DT to a topic which is being polled by this poc application.
+- If you want to share the secret key for data decryption between dependency track api server and this poc code, you need to generate the secret key using the steps mentioned in the section `Creating and using an externally created SecretKey`.
+This step needs to be performed prior to starting off DT api server and poc in that case.
-- Use this branch of dependency track backend server from git: https://github.com/sahibamittal/dependency-track/tree/internal-dt-latest
+- Use this branch of dependency track backend server from git: `https://github.com/sahibamittal/dependency-track/tree/ingest-vuln-analysis-results`
 - Run the dependency track api server using provided maven <b>jetty profile</b>.
 - Use this branch of dependency track front end from git: `https://github.com/sahibamittal/dependency-track-frontend/tree/internal-dt-latest`
 - Run the frontend using `npm ci` and then `npm run serve`